jsdom/webidl2js/README.md

 #### `createImpl(constructorArgs, privateData)`

 Creates a new instance of the wrapper class and corresponding implementation class, passing in the `constructorArgs` array and `privateData` object to the implementation class constructor.
-Then returns the wrapper class.
+Then returns the implementation class.

 This is useful inside implementation class files, where it is easiest to only deal with impls, not wrappers.